 Fitbit follows a freemium model approach.
 During the onboarding stage, the app provides with a few free features such as access to short exercise videos.

-But on activating the ‘Premium’ membership, the app opens up an entire suite of workout videos, meditation practice videos, meal logs, water-intake logs, and healthy recipes to try and even helps create a ‘Wellness Report’ that tracks health trends over a 30-day period.
+But on activating the ‘Premium’ membership, the app opens up an entire suite of services and offerings.
+This includes workout videos, meditation videos, meal logs, water-intake logs, and even healthy recipes.
+It even helps create a ‘Wellness Report’ that tracks health trends over a 30-day period.
 This report, the app claims, is credible and reliable enough for you to have a conversation with your doctor about it.

 The app acts as a one-stop shop for all things health.
-Tangible measures such as steps taken, heart rate, calories consumed, water intake, etc all give the customer a real-time understanding of their habits.
+Tangible measures such as steps taken, heart rate, calories consumed, water intake, etc provide a real-time understanding of customer habits.
 It helps them make healthier decisions.
 This is a big draw for customers – the reliability and ease of access to such information.

 Moreover, the app interface and the content are smooth and easy to follow.
 The app offers challenges and adventures which adds a competitive element to the overall experience.